youreachedrahat/PPBL-2023-Token-Registry/readme.md

 You can accomplish your assigment without going through the step 2 (but believe me: for your career as Developer you need to practice and gain experience in step 2).

 So let's see the two options: directly from GitLab (without the step 2), and using your own development environment (applying the step 2).

 Each option will cover the *Basic Routine* described above.

-#### Step 3 - Option #1 - Edit Directly from GitLab.com:
+#### Step 3 - Option #1 - Contribute Directly from GitLab.com:

-a.
-In a new tab, go to [Cardanoscan](https://preprod.cardanoscan.io/).
+- In a new tab, go to [Cardanoscan](https://preprod.cardanoscan.io/).
 In the Cardanoscan's explorer, paste this PolicyID:

 `05cf1f9c1e4cdcb6702ed2c978d55beff5e178b206b4ec7935d5e056`

 That action will show you a list.
 Search your PPBL2023 Token on that list.
 Once you find it, copy your token's name.

-b.
-Next, in a new tab of your web browser, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
+- Next, in a new tab of your web browser, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
 In the field "*Enter the text to encode to hex*", paste your token's name.
 Then, click in the *Convert!* button.

 Copy the hexadecimal provided by the field "*The encoded string*" as a result.

-c.
-Now, go to your fork at GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
+- Now, go to your fork at GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
 Once there, look for and click in the **Web IDE** button (at the left side of the *Clone* button).
 That action will open a VS Code console in your web browser, ready to edit code.

-d.
-Located at VS Code:
+- Located at VS Code:
     - create a new file inside the `mappings` folder.
 The name of the file should follow the format: `Hex_obtained_previously.json`.
 For example: `3130305050424c323032337061626f6e5f736562.json`
     - Next, open the file `template.json` and copy all its content (because it's a template).
     - Go back to your `.json` recently created and paste there the `template.json` content.